AmujoeAdiday/CrewAI-Product-Intelligence-System/README.md

 # CrewAI-Product-Intelligence-System
  AI Team That Thinks Like Your Best Employees to get Insights of Products

-🤖 I Built an AI Team That Thinks Like Your Best Employees (AI Agents)

-🔥 🔥 My AI Team Thinks Like HR’s Dream Candidate

 The Problem Every Business Has
 - Drowning in data but starving for insights.
 - Manual analysis takes forever, and by the time you get answers, the opportunity is gone.